 The Modern-Day Homesteader

-This program is presented either as a theme concert or as a showing of the artist's documentary by the same name.
-The concert utilizes song and story to explore elements of Western pioneer life, while the
+Presented either as a theme concert or as a showing of the artist's documentary by the same name, the song and story version explores elements of Western pioneer life, while the

-Dawn in the Night
+Chautauqua Performance: Dawn in the Night

-This program is an interactive workshop which stimulates music making, creative expression and positive group dynamics through the use of a wide array of simple and homemade instruments.
+This program is an interactive workshop which stimulates music making, creative expression and positive group dynamics using a wide array of simple and homemade instruments.
 A brief overview of historic origins and construction of the instruments sets the stage, after which participants "join the band", as Miss "V" leads traditional folk, cowboy and classic country tunes.
 Though designed for younger participants, the workshop is popular among all ages and has been well-received at numerous community events, living history demonstrations and folk festivals.

-This program celebrates the era following the Civil War, one of the most colorful chapters in American history.
+This presentation celebrates the era following the Civil War, one of the most colorful chapters in American history.
 Many of the events which spurred and define the exploration of and immigration to the Western territories come to life through story and song in this educational and entertaining theme concert.
 From the Oregon Trail to the Chisolm Trail, from the Gold Rush to the Land Rush and from the Pony Express to the Union Pacific, the presentation is sure to unveil hidden chapters of history as well as evoke new insight into traditional tales.

-This is a theme concert depicting some of America's leading ladies.
-Whether she is a "mail-order" bride, maritime legend, martyr or maverick, the heroines of these tales will not be forgotten!
-Though Mare's Tales was originally scripted to celebrate Women's History Month in March, it has been popular among audiences any time of the year.
+Miss "V" does a theme concert depicting some of America's leading ladies.
+Whether she is a mail-order bride, maritime legend, martyr or maverick, the heroines of these tales will not be forgotten!
+Though "Mare's Tales'" was originally scripted to celebrate Women's History Month in March, it has been popular among audiences any time of the year.
 Original and classic songs on the guitar and banjo add personal affect to both legendary and obscure ladies who have made their mark on American history over the past two centuries.

-Meditation for Stress Relief and Creativity
+Non-denominational Meditation for Stress Relief and Well-being

 Sandra Kern Mollman